 It is a good idea to make the changes at this point as you will be less likely to use the pool as the weather becomes colder.

-Be careful though, you don’t want to winterize your pool too early.
-If you do, the chemicals used may not be as effective by the time the frost comes around.
+Be careful, though.
+You don’t want to winterize your pool too early.
+If you do, the chemicals used may be less effective when the frost comes around.

-Similarly, winterizing your pool too late will have little to no bearing on problems such as algae that may already have grown as a result of the change in temperature.
+Similarly, winterizing your pool too late will have little to no bearing on problems such as algae that may already have grown due to the temperature change.

 What you will need to get started: